Interim CTO

 Commitment Full-time, 3-12 months Part-time, 1-3 days/week Full-time, open-ended

-Time to start Days to 2 weeks Days to 2 weeks 4–6 months
+Time to start Few days Often 1-2 weeks 4-6 months

 Team ownership Full direct management Partial Full direct management